 Would you rather market where you have 3 primary competitors or tens of thousands of competitors?

 I’m not suggesting you should abandon all visually-based content.
 Plenty of companies use it and see results.
-What I am saying is producing a branded podcast is a great option if you are considering new avenues for reaching your target audience.
+Audio marketing is a great option if you want podcasting’s advantage over your competitors.